johscheuer/theforeman-coreos-kubernetes/README.md

 - mirror-server: your mirror server if you don't want to download CoreOS every time you install a node
 - overlay_network: 10.0.0.0/16 used by flannel.
 - ssh_authorized_keys: your ssh key(s) used to login into the nodes.
 You can specify multiple keys by separating them with a ,
+- k8s_release: Kubernetes release version which you like to deploy e.g. "v.1.1.2" without "

 ## Adjust the CoreOS Template
 Replace the following line [32](https://github.com/theforeman/community-templates/blob/develop/coreos/provision.erb#L32) with this content (the spaces are important) or create a second template for this:

 ```yaml
       <%= snippet @host.params['cloudconfig'] %>
 ```